muhmp/walking-motion-data/README.md

-# Collecting sets of motion data of character animation using Optitrack motion capture system
+# Collecting Sets of Motion Data of Character Animation using Optitrack Motion Capture System

 ## Introduction